pupil-labs/pupil-docs/src/core/README.md

 <v-divider></v-divider>

 ## 1. Put on Pupil Core
-Put on Pupil Core headset and plug it in to your computer.
+Put on the Pupil Core headset and plug it into your computer.

 Make sure there is space between the headset frame and your forehead.
 Headsets are adjustable and shipped with additional parts.
 For more information head over to the [Hardware](/core/hardware/ "Pupil Core hardware documentation") section of the docs.